joshwright04/music-ml/README.md

 │       ├── generate.py
 │       └── utilities/
 │
-├── data/ (*data directory not a part of the repo - See Dataset description below for a link to download the GTZAN dataset*) │   └── Data/
+├── data/ (*data directory not a part of the repo - See description below for a link to download the GTZAN dataset*) │   └── Data/
 │
 ├── saved_baseline_models/ (*directory initially empty*)